 Telephone: 01992 445596

 Entry to the museum is free.
 Donations are welcome

-Free parking is available for museum visitors at the Spotlight Theatre, EN11 8BE (2 minute walk from the museum).
+Free parking is available for museum visitors at the Spotlight Theatre, EN11 8BE (two minute walk from the museum).
 Further pay and display parking is available in the town centre (10 minute walk from the museum).

-The museum is a pleasant 20 minute walk from Broxbourne Railway Station.
+The museum is a pleasant 20-minute walk from Broxbourne Railway Station.
 Broxbourne Station Cars taxi rank is located outside the station entrance.
 Buses also operate outside the station and a bus stop is located directly outside the museum’s entrance.

 Access and Facilities

 Step-free entry access is available from the museum's garden entrance (to the back of the museum), please ring the bell if visiting via this entrance.
 Wheelchair access is limited to the ground floor galleries (Temporary exhibitions are located on the ground floor).